Sometimes in life, things don’t go to plan, and financial hardship strikes just when we need it least.

 While you can use your early release of super to help pay off debts, it’s important to understand the conditions you can use it for under the severe hardship provision.

 Your payment can only be used to settle reasonable living expenses, and can only be used to settle payments that are in arrears.
-For example, you can’t use your early release super to clear a credit card debt or other loan unless it directly affects your everyday living expenses.
+For example, you can’t use your early release super to clear a credit card debt or another loan unless it directly affects your everyday living expenses.
 If these are debts that you are concerned about, consider speaking to someone about credit card or debt consolidation.
 You may find that they can help you with a more appropriate solution for your situation.

 If you believe you may be a good candidate for early release of super due to financial hardship, here’s how you can apply: